lhubbard01/domletters/README.md

     ./domletters <input.txt

 where `input.txt` is the input file to be processed.
+Note, this file redicrection is required for the script to run as expected and intended.
 ## Example

 When run using the file `sentence.txt` in this distribution,